WakinyanB/ALPHA/README.md

 ## Data

-This is publicly available data that were downloaded from the Internet.
+This is previously publicly available data that were downloaded from the Internet.
 All data used in the scripts are in the 'Data' folder.

 ### covid-stringency-index.csv